BenaroyaResearch/bripipetools/docs/index.rst

 bripipetools
 ============

-**bripipetools** (i.e., BRI Pipeline Tools) is a collection of modules for managing the operation of processing workflows — as well as the input and output data for these workflows — within the Genomics and Bioinformatics Cores at the Benaroya Research Institute.
+**bripipetools** (i.e., BRI Pipeline Tools) is a collection of packages for managing the operation of processing workflows — as well as the input and output data for these workflows — within the Genomics and Bioinformatics Cores at the Benaroya Research Institute.

 .. warning:: **Scope & environment**